Costa Rica

 Pacuare

-In the Caribbean region of Costa Rica there is a protected zone of incomparable beauty that begins near the town of Siquirres and covers approximately 25,000 acres as it descends down the Talamanca Mountain Range.
+In Costa Rica’s Caribbean region lies a protected area of unmatched beauty, starting near Siquirres and spanning around 25,000 acres as it slopes down the Talamanca Mountain Range.

-Located within this zone, the Pacuare River forms the northern border of Central America’s most important network of national parks and reserves and offers some of the finest white water in Latin America.
+Within this zone, the Pacuare River marks the northern edge of Central America’s key national parks and reserves, offering some of Latin America’s finest white-water experiences.

 Loading...